Strawberry Coconut Chia Pudding

 Because of the nature of chia seeds, there’s nothing special you need to do to thicken this recipe.
 The seeds will absorb all of the liquid from the coconut milk and will naturally thicken to create the pudding.

-This recipe calls for canned coconut milk which has a much thicker and creamier consistency than coconut milk from a carton.
+This recipe calls for canned coconut milk which has a much thicker and creamier consistency than coconut milk or other non-dairy milk from a carton.

 However, if after a few hours of thickening you find that the pudding just isn’t thick enough, throw in an extra tablespoon of chia seeds and let it sit until it reaches your desired consistency.
 The longer this recipe sits, the thicker it gets, so it may also just need a bit more time.